Take It to the Floor

 Take It to the Floor is the debut album by the American electronic music group Cash Cash.
 It was released on December 23, 2008, through Universal Republic Records.
 The album peaked at number 31 on the US Billboard Heatseekers Albums chart.
+The album is supported by its only single, "Party In Your Bedroom", released in April 2009.

 Background

 The group began recording Take It to the Floor in January 2007.
 The album was recorded in Anntenna Studios, Digital Heart Beat Studios and Fresh Kills Studio.
 All 12 tracks were mixed by the group's lead vocalist, Jean Paul Makhlouf in his home studio.
+The band originally finished recording by August 2008, however, unhappy with how the mixing turned out, they decided re-record the entire album in October.
+Some of the songs recorded in August, were put on their Cash Cash EP.
 The album title is taken from the lyrics of the first track "Breakout".

+Musically, the album is a blend of 1970's funk, '80s power-pop and '90s alternative.
+About the album, Jean Paul Makhlouf stated, "The biggest thing about our new record is that the inspiration was to be different for every song, and dress each song differently.
+We try to cater to the individual songs.
+Each song has its own sound, but they're all unified by the band and the songwriting."

+Promotion

-The group went on tour with Metro Station and Tyga in December 2008, to support the album.
-In April and May 2009, the band supported Kevin Rudolf on his Let it Rock Tour in the US.
+During the winter of 2008 and 2009, the group did a Hot Topic in-store tour, performing acoustic songs and doing signings in support of the album.
+The group also went on tour with Metro Station and Tyga in December 2008.
+From January to February 2009, the band toured in the United States, with support from Millionaires and I Set My Friends On Fire.
+In April 2009, the band supported Kevin Rudolf on his Let it Rock Tour in the US, and played at the Bamboozle in May.
 The group also joined Cobra Starship on their UK tour.
 Between late June and late August, the band performed on the Warped Tour.

 Release

 On December 13, 2008, it was announced on their blog that their full-length album would be out on December 23, 2008.
 Take It to the Floor was released digitally on December 23, and released physically on January 20, 2009, by Universal Republic Records.
 It features five songs previously released on their Cash Cash EP, one of them being re-recorded.
+The band streamed the songs "Concertca", "Sugar Rush" and "Electric Hearts" on their iLike page in December, ahead of the album's release.

 "Party In Your Bedroom" was released as the album's only single and was serviced to contemporary hit radio in the United States on April 14, 2009.
 The music video for the song was directed by Brendan Kyle Cochrane.
+It was released on August 14, 2009.